Mathics3/Mathics3-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 | ``S>``                 | Mathics3 code to run, like ``>>``, but only if not in "Sandbox" environment |
 +------------------------+-----------------------------------------------------------------------------+

-In any case, as far as possible, please avoid to include as doctests any marginal case that does not contribute to the understanding of the final user.
+In any case, as far as possible, please avoid in doctests marginal cases that do not contribute to the understanding of the final user.
 Very specific test cases must be included as tests in the *pytest* system.